SujaiShanmugam-code/bookStore-java-stringboot/README.md

 - ➕ Register (Add) new books
 - 👤 User registration and login (optional - if included)
 - 📄 View the list of books added by the user
-- 🧼 Clean and responsive UI using Bootstrap 5

 ---